The AGI Control Paradox

 This isn’t just a technical challenge.
 It’s a societal one.
 A political one.
 A human one.

-Because the future of AGI won’t be decided by a single moment of revolution.
-It’ll be shaped by thousands of tiny tradeoffs.
+Because the future of AI in healthcare — and beyond — won’t be decided by a single moment of revolution.
+It will be shaped by thousands of small tradeoffs.
+One more setting.
+One more shortcut.
+One more “yes, let the system handle it.”

 And each one brings us closer to a world where we no longer steer.